 Optional liberal arts minor

-You may complement your field of study with a maximum of one liberal arts minor.
-For example, if you are pursuing a field of study in economics, you could earn a minor in government or mathematics.
-Only if you have an approved field of study on file with the Undergraduate Degree Program office can you earn a liberal arts minor, and you cannot count a course toward both a field of study and a minor.
+You may complement your field of study with one liberal arts minor.
+Only if you have an approved field of study on file with the Undergraduate Program can you earn a liberal arts minor.
+You cannot count a course toward both a field of study and a minor.

 Also see how to earn a minor in a business field.